argoproj/argoproj/community/GOVERNANCE.md

 ## Changes to governance
 Any changes to governance require a vote by the maintainers.
 * A vote requires a 2/3 supermajority to pass.
 * Voting is done by adding +1/-1 on the PR submitted for the issue.
-Each maintainers gets a binding vote.
+Each maintainer gets a binding vote.
 Non-binding votes from the community are encouraged.
 * No organization should be allowed more than 40% of eligible votes.
 If any organization has more than 40% of the maintainers, the organization will have to decide which maintainers will cast votes.
 * Voting should be open for two weeks.